silx-kit/hdf5plugin/README.rst

      pip install hdf5plugin --no-binary hdf5plugin [--user]

-This can acheive better performances by enabling OpenMP for the bitshuffle plugin.
+Installing from source can achieve better performances by enabling SSE2, AVX2 and OpenMP if available.

 Documentation
 -------------